 The goals are not precise tasks that need to be performed such as “Create buyer personas” or “Redesign website.”
 They’re more thorough and address broader issues, serving as a guide to making precise tasks for each goal.
 A goal should represent all of the tasks needed to be done in a certain area.

-Each strategic goal in your strategy is related to another.
+Each strategic goal is related to another.
 This way “Optimize service communication in all channels” is directly contributing to “Make the value proposition more attractive for prospects.”
 It is a good practice to link the goals to one another, symbolizing their relations.
-This way marketers will be able to know who they are dependent on for desired results and managers will be able to easily monitor processes and required tasks.
+This way marketers will be able to know who they are dependent on for desired results and managers will be able to easily monitor processes and tasks.

 Add Strategic Initiatives to Each Goal